-1.1 Differential Impacts on People: Genesis of Anti-Globalization Movement
+1.1 Differential Impacts -cum- Genesis of Anti-Globalization Movement

-The globalization discourse has been defined by the debates on the political and ideologically-driven "economic reforms" in the so-called welfare states in the developed economies.
-Most of these reforms have not been successful as judged by their fellow citizens (Lai 2008b).
-On the other hand, for most of the developing economies, the globalizing forces have not helped them much either.
+Fostering globalization, the advanced global capitalism has its caveats.
 With the exception of China, global poverty has not improved during the globalization decades of the 1980s and 1990s (Milanovic 2003, p.679, Ravllion 2004).
 The number of the poor (subsisting on less than US\$1 per day) has fallen in Asia, but has risen elsewhere.
-It is roughly doubled in Africa and the overall the figure is about one in three now (see Fig.1)!
-At the global level, income inequality has become the norm for many developing countries (see Fig.2).
-Thus, the question is rightly raised: is the worsening of ESC rights at the global level not the trend?
+It is roughly doubled in Africa and the overall the figure is about one in three now!
+At the global level, income inequality has become the norm for many developing countries.
+Thus, the question is rightly raised: is the worsening of economic, social and cultural (ESC) rights at the global level not just the trend, but its permanency of a divided capitalist world?